 How To Manage Employee Conflicts In Your Restaurant

-Regardless of your working environment, the potential for personality clashes is always right around the corner.
-In 2018, the restaurant and hospitality industry experienced a 74.9% employee turnover rate, with companies like Panera reporting an annual turnover of 100%.
+Whether in good or bad times, the potential for personality crashes is always a possibility.
+The Bureau of Labor and statistics reported a 78.6% turnover rate in the accommodation and food services industry in 2019, with ⅔ of the restaurant industry laid off in 2020 due to the coronavirus pandemic.
 Those numbers are alarming and pose a challenge to restaurateurs faced with the losses that accompany hiring and onboarding new staff.
 Knowing how to manage employee conflicts in your restaurant is vital to your long term success.

 Why Do Employee Conflicts Happen in Restaurants?

-As mentioned, employee conflicts can happen anywhere.
-The nature of restaurant work makes for an especially fertile ground for the possibility of disagreement, and that’s for a few reasons.
+Employee conflicts can happen anywhere.
+The nature of restaurant work though, makes for an especially fertile ground for the possibility of disagreement.
+Let’s explore a few reasons why that might be:

 - Close quarters – More often than not, restaurants are physically cramped, reserving space for patronage and leaving less to staff.
 There is working closely, and then there is working in tight quarters, which can lead to tension.

 - Potentially extreme environments – There is a reason we all recognize the intent behind the phrase, “if you can’t take the heat, get out of the kitchen.”
 Hot temperatures can affect your mood and productivity, which can put people on edge.

 - Fast-paced – Restaurant work is fast.
 Table turns are the name of the game, so the faster you can get food out to customers without sacrificing quality, the more likely you are to be able to increase your bottom line.
 But high speed and expectation often lead to more anxiety, which can overwhelm employees at all levels of authority.